 - And again with "The Super-Batman of Planet X!", where Batman is stranded on a strange, alien planet and teams up with the local near-identical Batman to foil crime.
 Then it turns out that thanks to the planet's atmosphere Batman becomes a Flying Brick, much to the local Batman-X's chagrin.
 That is, until the commonly occurring mineral Quartz renders him worse than powerless and allows Batman-X to save the day.

-- The show also had a crossover with Scooby-Doo that managed to fix the story breaker.
+- The show also has a crossover with Scooby-Doo that manages to fix the story breaker.
 How, you ask?
-Reality Warper Bat-Mite gives Batman, Robin, and the villains the ability to fight (since this was based off of the 60s cartoon, he couldn't even throw a punch).
+Reality Warper Bat-Mite gives Batman, Robin, and the villains the ability to fight (since this is based off of the 60s cartoon, he can't even throw a punch).
 Then he gives it to Shaggy and Scooby, too.
 Ass-kicking ensues.

 - Robot Chicken uses this effect intentionally in many of its sketches.
 As the series page puts it:

-- If early concepts for My Little Pony The Movie were used, it would be a cross-over with Transformers.
+- If early concepts for My Little Pony: The Movie (1986) were used, it would be a cross-over with Transformers.

 - It's difficult for Family Guy to have a genuine crossover with anything seeing as how they were only with American Dad! characters for twenty seconds in an episode of the latter.
 As the show is itself notorious for the use of the Cutaway Gag (eight times per episode usually!), a lack of them would stand out if they tried to really incorporate the theme of any other show.
 The fact that many of these gags already have other fictional characters in Lawyer Friendly Cameos also hurts it.
 This didn't stop them from having a crossover with The Simpsons.